MartinSahlen/cloud-functions-python/README.md

 ## Deploying a function
 I have previously built [go-cloud-fn](https://github.com/MartinSahlen/go-cloud-fn/), in which there is a complete CLI available for you to deploy a function.
 I did not want to go there now, but rather be concerned about `building` the function and be super light weight.
 Deploying a function can be done like this:

+(If you have the [emulator](https://github.com/GoogleCloudPlatform/cloud-functions-emulator) installed, just swap `gcloud beta functions` with `functions` and you are golden!).

 ### HTTP

 ```sh